Disability abuse: Risk factors for abuse

 A community-based participatory research study to assess abuse and current physical and mental health of 350 members within varying disabilities found a significant correlation with depressive symptoms and significant relations between childhood abuse and depression, PTSD, and negative physical health outcomes in adulthood.
 The main finding was that interaction of childhood and adult abuse predicted increased negative physical and psychological health rates for those with developmental disabilities.

+Women with disabilities face disproportionately high risks of abuse compared to women without disabilities.
+Research from the U.S. Centers for Disease Control and Prevention (CDC) indicates that both women and men with disabilities experience elevated rates of sexual violence and intimate partner violence; however, these disparities are especially pronounced among women.
+Data from the National Intimate Partner and Sexual Violence Survey (NISVS) reveal that a substantial proportion of female rape victims had a disability at the time of the assault.
+Centers for Disease Control and Prevention.

+Women with disabilities may also experience forms of abuse that exploit their dependence on caregivers for daily living tasks.
+Reports from the U.S. Department of Health and Human Services describe cases in which abuse includes not only physical or sexual assault but also withholding medication or mobility aids, restricting access to communication devices, and exerting coercive control over reproductive or sexual autonomy.

+Workplace harassment represents a significant vulnerability.
+A 2023 national survey conducted by The 19th News found that nearly half of women with disabilities reported experiencing workplace sexual harassment or assault—substantially higher than the rate among women without disabilities.

+Researchers caution that the reported rates of abuse against women with disabilities are likely underestimated due to communication barriers, social isolation, and limited access to accessible reporting and support mechanisms.

 Forms of abuse

 Bullying

 A 2012 survey by the Interactive Autism Network found that 63% of autistic children are bullied in the United States.
 Over a third of Autistic adults said they had been bullied at work in a survey by the UK's National Autistic Society.

 82% of children with a learning disability in the UK are bullied, according to Mencap, and 79% are scared to go out in case they are bullied.

 A survey that was done shows that roughly seven out of ten disabled people have been abused, and that it is an ongoing problem.
 It was found that bullying people with disabilities is a problem in various other countries, and lacks attention.

 Bullying is not always physical.
 Verbal bullying and cyberbullying occur often.
 Catherine Thornberry and Karin Olson claim that carers often dehumanize disabled people, taking away their abilities and qualities that make them a person and lowering them to the level of just an object or a thing.
 They found that the caregivers or assistants are often the ones who are unintentionally bullying the disabled individuals.
 The caregivers look at the individuals at lower standard than they do other people, leading to Thornberry and Olson labeling abuse of disabled individuals as a hate crime.